Principal component analysis: Further components

 where W is a p-by-p matrix of weights whose columns are the eigenvectors of X^{T}X. The transpose of W is sometimes called the whitening or sphering transformation.
 Columns of W multiplied by the square root of corresponding eigenvalues, that is, eigenvectors scaled up by the variances, are called loadings in PCA or in Factor analysis.

 Covariances

-X^{T}X itself can be recognized as proportional to the empirical sample covariance matrix of the dataset X^{T}.
+X^{T}X itself can be recognized as proportional to the empirical sample covariance matrix of the dataset X.

 The sample covariance Q between two of the different principal components over the dataset is given by: